Nominations open Nov. 1, and close Thursday, February 3, 2022 at 4 p.m.

 NEA Bylaw Rules on NEA-RA

-- No dues money, employer money, or employer in-kind contribution may be used to promote the candidacy of any individual for an NEA office.
+- No dues money may be used to promote the candidacy of any individual for an NEA office.

 Delegates to the NEA Representative Assembly

-If the number of certified candidates for MTA delegate is less than or equal to the number permitted, then those candidates are deemed elected.
-The ballot process will be conducted to permit write-in candidates for non-filled slots, or to be named as successor delegates.
+If the number of certified candidates for the MTA Annual Meeting and/or the NEA Representative Assembly is less than or equal to the number of delegates permitted, then those candidates are deemed elected.